miruji/GASS/README.md

 end
 ```
 variables
-> Variables have a name and assigned value on the right.
+> Variables have a name and assigned value on the right
 ```
 a = "Hello!"
-a = func:
+a = :
   return 10
 end
 ```